JaydenBeckwith/Lectus/README.md

 > _Lectus_ - Latin, "having been read."

+Researchers read dozens of papers, but struggle to remember key findings and how studies connect.
+Knowledge becomes fragmented, and valuable time is lost re-reading and piecing insights together.

+**Lectus** is an AI-assisted research copilot designed to solve this problem.
+It helps researchers organise, visualise, and synthesise scientific literature in one place.
+By combining a structured paper library with AI-powered analysis, Lectus enables users to quickly revisit prior knowledge, explore relationships between papers, and generate coherent literature summaries.

-An AI-assisted research paper library for organising, visualising, and synthesising scientific literature.
-Built with React + Vite.
-Uses the Anthropic API to extract metadata from PDFs, answer questions across your library, and draft literature-review paragraphs.
-Lectus is a local-first desktop research assistant.
-Users keep their paper library and API key on their own machine.
+Built with React + Vite, Lectus uses the Anthropic API to extract metadata from PDFs, answer questions across your library, and draft literature-review paragraphs.

+Lectus is a local-first desktop research assistant - your papers, notes, and API keys stay on your machine.

 ## Features